-Confinement practices are traditional postnatal practices aimed at helping a new mum recover from the rigours of pregnancy, labour and birth.
-Mum and baby are said to be in confinement because they are effectively “quarantined” at home.
+Confinement practices are traditional postnatal practices that help a new mum recover from the rigours of pregnancy, labour and birth.
+Mum and baby are “in confinement” because they are effectively “in quarantine” at home.
 Traditionally, they do not receive visitors apart from close family members until the confinement period is over.

 In Malaysia, our ethnic Chinese, Malay and Indian communities all have their respective confinement practices.
 The common thread amongst the practices of the different communities is to support the new mum and help her recover from childbirth as well as regain her physical and emotional strength.